danielabar/meblog/src/markdown/consistent-node-version.md

 ## Conclusion

 This post has covered the benefits of using [nvm](https://github.com/nvm-sh/nvm) in modern web development.
 With the ability to easily manage different Node.js versions, nvm ensures a consistent environment across projects and simplifies the process of switching between versions.
 The use of the `.nvmrc` file supports specifying required Node.js versions per project, streamlining the setup for developers.
 Additionally, nvm's shell integration automates the installation and usage of specific Node.js versions, further enhancing productivity.

-## TODO
-* aside: after intro para: post assumes familiarity with Node.js, link to learning resources.
-* aside: somewhere add a note about Windows, either use WSL or nvm-windows (ref nvm readme...)